StudioEtrange/mambo/README.md

 * nvidia-docker

-NOTE : mambo will auto install all other required tools like docker-compose
+NOTE : mambo will auto install all other required tools like docker-compose inside of its tree folder

 ## Services included